dycodedev/mongo-datatable/README.md

 ## Usage

-Examples below are using express >= 4.0
+These examples assume that you are using Express v4

 * Using `MongoClient`